effel221/Chatbot/README.md

 # Tweets project

-An application used to show similar to Twitter based on user UI, built with React, TypeScript, React Testing library  and SCSS.
+An application used to show similar to Twitter based on user UI, built with React, TypeScript, React Testing library, RXJS  and SCSS.

 # Installation and Setup Instructions